hartwigmedical/hmftools/isofox/README.md

 Strand | Strand of gene
 Position | Chromosomal base position of exon boundary with overlapping fragments suggesting retained intron Type | 'DONOR' or 'ACCEPTOR' splice site
-FragCount | Count of all fragments which overlapp splice site boundary SplicedFragCount | Count of fragments which overlap splice site boundary which contain another splice site (ie. evidence of being part of a spliced transcript)
+FragmentCount | Count of all fragments which overlapp splice site boundary SplicedFragmentCount | Count of fragments which overlap splice site boundary which contain another splice site (ie. evidence of being part of a spliced transcript)
 TotalDepth | Depth at splice boundary
 TranscriptInfo | Transcript id and exon rank of all transcripts that match splice site boundary